SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Related Work

 \subsection{Remote Sensing Tracking Datasets}

 Remote sensing tracking datasets serve as fundamental benchmarks for evaluating model performance under satellite-specific conditions.
 SatSOT~\cite{9672083} pioneered remote SOT benchmarks with 105 HBB-labeled sequences across four object types.
 VISO~\cite{9625976} scaled this to 3,711 trajectories, focusing on urban scenes.
-SAT-MTB~\cite{10130311} added multi-task annotations but lacks OBBs, which are important for orientation modeling.
+SAT-MTB~\cite{10130311} added multi-task annotations but lacked OBBs, which are important for orientation modeling.
 OOTB~\cite{CHEN2024212} incorporated OBBs but reused many existing sequences.
+AIR-MOT~\cite{10130311} is a multi-object, multi-task benchmark that follows a different evaluation protocol, making it less directly comparable to single-object tracking methods.
 Overall, most datasets are limited in length, diversity, and annotation completeness, especially for small or low-contrast objects.
 This hinders fair evaluation under real-world remote sensing conditions, highlighting the need for longer, more diverse, and richly annotated benchmarks covering SOT and MOT.
-To address these limitations, our proposed MVOT dataset provides 3--10× more frames than existing benchmarks, together with substantially richer variations in viewing angles and illumination conditions.
+To address these limitations, our proposed MVOT dataset provides 3--10$\times$ more frames than existing benchmarks, together with substantially richer variations in viewing angles and illumination conditions.